A SHORT EXAMINATION OF PERSONAL HISTORY.

 February 2016 - March 2017

 A year after being passed over for a part-time job, I began work once again as an independent contractor, this time being paid well for my time at sparse gigs, at a minimum of $75, finally earning money for sound-craft.
 Three months later I found myself working for $14/hour 29-hours-a-week as a temporary production assistant after a vacancy appeared.
 I worked for a brutish electrician-athlete-construction man whose impudence over never becoming more than interim production manager eventually broke frayed relationships and he was fired, which left me alone to head a department for which I was only an assistant for three interminable months.
-Battling insecurities as I essentially managed a team of volunteers and their schedule across two venues, filling gaps myself, running an office untrained in a building that didn't care enough about my humanity to post my photo on the website or announce my arrival when two others received a loud welcome from the pulpit, getting on the nerves of other departments as I clumsily navigated everyone's audio-visual needs the best I could, all while time-managing my no-more-than-29-hours to progress the church's audio-visual capabilities as much as I could whenever I wasn't always putting out fires; none of this, of course, was in my job description.
-When the new production manager was found, I met him in my former office and told him everything I've written here, he replied "sounds like you've been overworked" then the very next week made me work a 12-hour day, then a week after on November 9th 2016 yelled at me a weird biblical speech for working too many hours and, much more important than God and Godly principles, I got him yelled at.
+Battling insecurities as I managed a team of volunteers and their schedule across two venues, filling gaps myself, running an office untrained in a building that didn't care enough about my humanity to post my photo on the website or announce my arrival when two others received a loud welcome from the pulpit, getting on the nerves of other departments as I clumsily navigated everyone's audio-visual needs the best I could, all while time-managing my no-more-than-29-hours to progress the church's audio-visual capabilities as much as I could whenever I wasn't always putting out fires; none of this, of course, was in my job description.
+When the new production manager was found, I met him in my former office and told him everything I've written here, he replied "sounds like you've been overworked" then the very next week made me work a 12-hour day, then a week after on November 9th 2016 yelled at me a weird biblical speech for reasons of working too many hours and, much more important than God and Godly principles, I got him yelled at.
 I got laid off after three weeks of loathing, then softened and said "I'll work with you until you find my replacement."
 Three months later, they had and I was fired for showing up 30 minutes late to a gig for which I thought I was 30 minutes early.

 SMALL BUSINESS, CONCERT PRODUCTION SERVICES